Student Advice

 However, most university placements tend to happen in your third year.
 It really depends on the course that you’re studying and depends on the university itself as well.

-Can I work abroad as part of a sandwich course?
+Can I work abroad as part of a Sandwich course?

 Working abroad will, of course, require you to look into working Visas for working abroad and European Health Insurance as well, but there’s no reason why your placement can’t take place abroad if you want to.

-Will I be entitled to any grants, bursaries or scholarships for my placement?
+Will I be entitled to any grants, bursaries, or scholarships for my placement?

+Yes, you will be.
 You will still be covered for any bursaries, grants or scholarships that you have as part of your university course, even when taking a university placement.

 Some students still require their travel to be covered by the university, so the university’s student travel grant can still be used, even when you’re on your placement.

 So there you have it!
-Everything that you need to know about a sandwich course at university.
+Everything that you need to know about a Sandwich course at university.
 If you have any specific questions, then we recommend speaking to your university directly and seeing what the university’s stance is about certain issues or topics.

 undergraduate Uni's